nikoleskinen/cmssw/PixelTools/PixelBadModules/readme.md

     * Function is not included into other code in any way
     * It calculates two possible circles that go via points p1 and p2 if possible
     * Centers of these circles must be in line that is perpendicular to line that goes via p1 and p2.
 Line must also go via midpoint of p1 and p2.
 Distance from midpoint to center of circle can be calculated using pythagoras

+## N.B.
+Program does not care if detGroups are adjecent or not so overlappingSpans return spans even if detGroups are for example in layers or disks 1 and 3.
+Adjecency check can be implemented in `overlappingSpans` function, in beginning of the for-loops

+## TODO
+* Curvature of particle tracks is not considered, thought there is one function for this purpose (`getCirclesViaTwoPoints`).
+    * One possibility is to replace `zAxisIntersection`-function with function that calculates where circle intersects with z-axis